fkarg/fkarg.github.io/drafts/seven-habits.md

 - Leadership is more important than management
 - It is possible to change (re-script) behaviour
 - Creating a personal mission statement is considered useful
-- Center can have many forms, common ones include being dependent on:
+- Center can have a number of forms, common ones include being dependent on:
     - spouse
     - family
     - money